Many use these two phrases interchangeably, but they are different classifications for workers.

 Additionally, most gig workers do not receive healthcare and other benefits that regular employees receive.

-Gig Worker Vs. Independent Contractor Taxes
+Gig Worker vs Independent Contractor Taxes

-Taxes are one of the most important aspects of working that gig workers and independent contractors have to manage.
+Tax liability is one of the most important aspects of working that gig workers and independent contractors have to manage.

 Since both types of work are not considered employees, they are responsible for recording their finances and paying taxes independently.